-- 1. They receive research funding or grants from an affected Company that involve payments directly from an affected Company to the individual OR - 2. the individual's institution or practice receives research payments from any one affected
+1. They receive research funding or grants from an affected Company if the individual receives payments directly from an affected Company or if their institution or practice receives payments from an affected Company that directly supports their salary in whole or part.
+Examples include: